EltiganiHamad/Engineering-Drawing-Extraction-Using-Image-Processing-Tecnhiques/README.md

-# Engineering Drawing Extraction Image-Processing Tecnhiques Functions
+# Engineering Drawing Extraction using Image-Processing Tecnhiques
 In this project a python program is developed to identify and extract information and data from a set of engineering drawings with different layouts and designs using a variety of image processing techniques.
 The methodology used for the extraction of the engineering drawing and the reading of the tabulted data is split in two sections: Image segmentation and data extraction.

 ## Our Images